iotexproject/iotex-docs/docs/developer/hardware/pebble-build-linux.md

 ---
-title: Develop and Build the Firmware
+title: Develop and Build the Pebble Firmware (Linux)
 ---

-# Develop and Build the Pebble Firmware
+# Develop and Build the Pebble Firmware (Linux)

 [[toc]]

-## Linux

-### Install Dependencies
+## Install Dependencies

 If required, update your system: